Every year I publish a report on the cheapest places to live in the world, with a wrap-up on where you can find the

-This country between Singapore and Thailand is much more welcoming to foreigners than most in the region, though as usual you will have a much easier time if you’re retired with some money to invest.
+This country between Singapore and Thailand is much more welcoming to foreigners than most in the region, though as usual you will have a much easier time if you’re retired with a chunk of money to invest.
 Malaysia has a formal program in place with a long history, the “My Second Home” program that gives you residency after a big enough real estate purchase or by putting cash into one of their banks.

 This is a good destination to pick if you want to speak English and have reasonably good infrastructure, while still allowing monthly expenses that are half those in a country like the UK, Australia, Canada, or the U.S. Malaysia is one of the both cheapest and safest places to live in the world, a situation you don’t find very often.
 (In general, the safest countries are usually the most expensive.)
 Also, this is one spot that has actually gotten cheaper for expats since I put out the first edition of my book, thanks to a currency value decline.
 See more details here on the cost of living in Malaysia.

 Cambodia: Still the Cheapest in Southeast Asia